rbjanis/Website/content/page/resume.md

 - Consulted with outside researchers to provide data and analyses to answer research questions.
 - Conducted independent research, including building statistical models from psychotherapy data to generate clinically relevant prediction systems: Client recovery trajectories, client risk of suicide attempts, client resource utilization.

-**Research Assistant**: Brigham Young University, Winter 2013 -- Summer 2014
+**Research Assistant**: Brigham Young University, August 2013 -- July 2014

 - Conducted analyses to confirm the factor structure of a group psychotherapy measure using multilevel structural equation modeling, allowing for its implementation in clinical settings.
 - Coded, managed, and analyzed data for two meta-analyses comparing individual to group psychotherapy.
 - Analyzed data for a trial of an inpatient wellness program, resulting in optimized treatment delivery.
 - Authored a methodological publication on performing multilevel confirmatory factor analysis.

-**Data Analyst**: Counseling and Career Center, Brigham Young University, Summer 2012 -- Summer 2014
+**Data Analyst**: Counseling and Career Center, Brigham Young University, May 2012 -- July 2014

 - Managed a longitudinal database of psychotherapy outcome data from 3,000+ clients per year and integrated this data with other academic databases.
 - Conducted analyses with faculty to answer research questions that improved clinical practice.